xma711/notebook/software_engineering/readings/code_complete2/software_development/README.md

 and comprehensibility by factors of 5 to 15 over low-level languages such as assembly and c.

 Before construction begins, spell out the programming conventions you'll use.
-Coding-convention details are at such a levle of precision that they're nearly impossible to retrofit into software after it's written.
+Coding-convention details are at such a level of precision that they're nearly impossible to retrofit into software after it's written.

 If you are in the late part of the technology wave, you can plan to spend most of your day steadily writing new functionality.
-If you are in the early part of the wave, you can assume that you'll spend a sizeable portion of your time trying to figure out your programming language's undocumented features, debugging errors, revising codes etc.
+If you are in the early part of the wave, you can assume that you'll spend a sizable portion of your time trying to figure out your programming language's undocumented features, debugging errors, revising codes etc.

-Understanding the distinction between programming in a language and progrmming into one is critical to understanding this book.
+Understanding the distinction between programming in a language and programming into one is critical to understanding this book.
 Programmers who program into a language first decide what thought they want to express, and then they determine how to express those thoughts using the tools provided by their specific language.